 The technical papers developed are aimed at economic stakeholders and authorities as well as companies and social multipliers.
 The contents are intended to serve as a basis for further measures and decisions by the expert public in the field of crop production.
 To this end, agricultural scientists from the fields of soil health and plant nutrition, sustainable crop production and integrative crop protection, genetic engineering and toxicology worked together with experts in training and consulting on the topics of crop production and agricultural engineering, as well as economists from the agricultural industry.

 Background: Strategy process Future Crop Production

-Future issues and challenges for a modern, high-yield and environmentally conscious crop production were discussed with relevant stakeholders of Austrian crop production on behalf of the Federal Ministry of Agriculture, Regions and Tourism (BMLRT).
+Future issues and challenges for a modern, high-yield and environmentally conscious crop production were discussed with relevant stakeholders of Austrian crop production on behalf of the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML).
 The extensive knowledge as well as the different expectations towards a modern crop production were collected.
 The results were summarized in a 10-point program with measures on how the Austrian plant cultivation sector should be shaped in the future: 10-point program for modern plant cultivation

 - Promotion of a versatile crop rotation and increase of biodiversity